There’s no mistake. Direct-to-consumer (D2C or digitally native or online or vertical or niche) brands are taking over the ecommerce scene.

 Through content, the brands of the future are able to tell their stories and exchange ideas with the audience, educate, inspire and move the consumption away from brands that don’t do the same.

-In this article, we look at creative use of content by such D2C brands.
+In this article, we look at creative use of content marketing for D2C brands.

 REI, the outdoor gear company, is a perfect example of content made to give value to the target audience.